When does an impacting drop stop bouncing?: Conclusion and outlook

 \section{Conclusion and outlook}

 Drops smaller than their visco-capillary length, {\it i.e.}, with $\Ohn > 1$, stop bouncing due to viscous dissipation, while those larger than their gravito-capillary length, {\it i.e.}, with $\Bon > 1$, cannot bounce due to their weight.
-In this contribution, we investigate how viscous stresses and gravity conspire against capillarity to prevent drops of intermediate sizes, with $\eta_d^2/\rho_d\gamma < R < \sqrt{\gamma/\rho_d g}$, from bouncing off non-wetting substrates.
+In this paper, we investigate how viscous stresses and gravity oppose capillarity to prevent drops of intermediate sizes, with $\eta_d^2/\rho_d\gamma < R < \sqrt{\gamma/\rho_d g}$, corresponding to $\Bon < 1$ and $\Ohn < 1$, from bouncing off non-wetting substrates.
 We emphasize the relevance of this regime, which describes the bouncing inhibition of millimetre--sized aqueous or silicone oil drops, commonly used in experiments.
 Drawing an analogy with coalescence-induced jumping of two identical drops, we propose the criterion $\Ohc + \Boc \sim 1$ for the bouncing to non-bouncing transition.
 Through a series of direct numerical simulations, we show the validity of this criterion over a wide range of Weber numbers in the $\Bon$--$\Ohn$ phase space.